faeibson/ESPPWMFanControl/README.md

 ### Hardware
 - An ESP8266
-- NTC wired properly to V+, GND and A0 (schematic will be added soon).
+- NTC wired properly to V+, GND and A0 (schematic will be added soon)
-- Fans connected to the desired I/O pins (and V+/GND, of course) - as of now, these are D7, D6 and D3.
+- Fans connected to the desired I/O pins (and V+/GND, of course) - as of now, these are D7, D6 and D3
-- (optional) An OLED connected to SDA/SCL (D2/D1).
+- (optional) An OLED connected to SDA/SCL (D2/D1)

 ### Software
 - Arduino IDE (https://www.arduino.cc/en/Main/Software)